Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training

-To answer \textbf{(Q3)} about the effects of $\alpha$ on the robustness of \textit{RRL-Stack + Stack-PG}, we study the robustness of $\alpha \in \{0.0, 0.4, 0.5, 0.6, 1.0\}$ as well as our auto-tuning $\alpha$ (\textit{Stack+Auto-$\alpha$}) in Fig.~\ref{fig:LunarLanderRobustnessAlpha}.
-When $\alpha=0.4, 0.5$, the protagonist maintains highly robust against different action delay steps, while $\alpha=0.0$ results in non-robust agents and $\alpha=0.6, \alpha=1.0$ produce overly-conservative agents.
-With \textit{Stack+Auto-$\alpha$}, the protagonist achieves comparable performance to the best performing $\alpha=0.4, 0.5$ without fine-tuning.
 To study whether Stack-PG helps stabilize the training, we use the same \textit{RRL-Stack} game formulation with $\alpha=0.5$ but apply different learning algorithms in Fig.~\ref{fig:LunarLanderRobustnessLD}.
-We test \textit{GDA}, \text{Maximin} and \textit{Stack-PG} and observe that \textit{Stack-PG} not only stabilize the training process but also reduce the variance of performance significantly compared with \textit{GDA} and \text{Maximin}, which again answers \textbf{(Q2)}.
-It is consistent with recent works that have shown that opponent-aware modeling improves the training process stability in Generative Adversarial Network \cite{schafer2019implicit}.
+We test \textit{GDA}, \text{Maximin} and \textit{Stack-PG} and observe that \textit{Stack-PG} not only stabilizes the training process but also reduces the variance of performance significantly compared with \textit{GDA} and \text{Maximin}, which again answers \textbf{(Q2)}.
+It is consistent with recent works that have shown that opponent-aware modeling improves the training process stability in Generative Adversarial Networks \cite{schafer2019implicit}.